- 24 hour Emergency Wardens

 Our experienced team of dog behaviour counsellors and trainers provides behaviour advice, training and rehabilitation for any pet problems ranging from inappropriate urination and barking to aggression and fearfulness.
 This service enables us to help people who may be considering giving their dog up for re-homing.
 It allows us to work with families and offer support and advice in an effort to prevent them having to part with their pets.

-We do not charge a set fee for consultations but do ask that people make a donation to the Shelter.
+While we do not charge a set consultation fee we do ask that people make a minimum donation of £15 per hour to the Shelter.

 Before embarking on any training and behaviour modification programme you must ensure that your dog is in good health and has seen a veterinary surgeon.